Shalom-saji-Samuel/Data_skills-showcase/Data Taxonomy/Metadata_Integration_Project/README.md

 # Metadata Integration & Governance (Simulated)
 ## Objective
-- To show that govern data with metadata
+- To show that I can govern data with metadata tools
 ---
 ## What I did ?
 - I made a data catalog and metadata terms glossary